ABHIRANJAN-KUMAR1/open-tacos/CONTRIBUTING.md

 OpenBeta is a volunteer effort.
 We encourage you to pitch in and join the team!

+> Note: Before submitting a pull request, make sure your branch is up to date with the latest `main` branch.

 Thanks! ❤️ ❤️ ❤️

 OpenBeta Team